-BioMy academic background is in Algorithms Theory and Abstract Algebra.
-My current interests lie in the broad space of A.I. for Adaptive Decisioning under Uncertainty, with particular focus on Deep Reinforcement Learning applied to Retail and Financial Markets.
+BioMy academic origins are in Algorithms Theory and Abstract Algebra.
+My current research and teaching is in Machine Learning (specifically RL) with applications to Financial Markets and Retail businesses.
 More details on my background are here: https://www.linkedin.com/in/ashwin2rao/

 Associate Professor of Computer Science

 Current Research and Scholarly InterestsAlgorithms, systems, and theory for the next generation of data processing and data analytics systems.